Using systemd

 Or check the status of our specific timer:

-You can now check that your script was automatically after the next time your system's clock reaches 8AM.
+You can now check that your script ran after the next time your system's clock reaches 8AM.

 Useful Systemd Commands